monktastic/no-more-contempt/old/index-old-6.md

     <img width="300px" src="img/devil-vs-devil.png">
 </p>

----

-If you manage to take your own self-deception mechanism offline for even a moment, it feels exactly like you'd imagine feeling if you were suddenly freed from a demonic possession.
-You clearly perceive how this "demon" has very cleverly commandeered people's minds.
+What does it feel like when your own self-deception mechanism goes offline?
+It feels exactly like you'd imagine feeling if you were suddenly freed from a demonic possession.
+You clearly and instantly perceive how this "demon" has very cleverly commandeered people's minds, including your own.

 Seeing this all clearly turns your whole world upside-down.
-We are hating people for their susceptibility to the world's most fiendish mind-virus — the one responsible for our very hatred. **Any time you feel contempt for _anyone_ for _any reason whatsoever_, your mind is secretly gearing up to elevate or otherwise enrich yourself at the world's expense.** We are all hypocrites, and contempt is _always_ a sign that your mind is hiding some hypocrisy from yourself.
+We are hating people for their susceptibility to the world's most fiendish mind-virus — the one responsible for our very hatred. **Any time you feel contempt for _anyone_ for _any reason whatsoever_, your mind is secretly gearing up to elevate or otherwise enrich yourself at the world's expense.**

 Until this becomes _common knowledge_ (in the [technical sense](https://plato.stanford.edu/entries/common-knowledge/) — where everyone knows that everyone knows that everyone knows...), humanity will continue to tie itself up in horrifying knots while pretending to be freeing itself from them.
-(This is exemplified by "pseudo-kind" ideologies, in which people claim to be helping one person or group by demonizing another.
-I'm sure you can think of examples.)
 Unfortunately, our self-deception prevents us from making this _common knowledge_, no matter how clearly it is pointed out.
-This piece is an attempt.
+This piece is such an attempt.

+[//]: # (&#40;This is exemplified by "pseudo-kind" ideologies, in which people claim to be helping one person or group by demonizing another.
+I'm sure you can think of examples.&#41;)

 ---